numpy/numpy/doc/neps/ufunc-overrides.rst

 `NotImplemented` unless the inputs are instances of the same class or superclasses.
-This guarantees that in the type casting hierarchy, superclasses are below, subclasses above, and other classes are incompatible.
+This guarantees that in the type casting hierarchy, superclasses are below, subclasses above, and other classes are incompatible (sadly, the terminology for graphs and classes has reversed vertical sense).
 Exceptions to this need to check they respect the implicit type casting hierarchy.

 Subclasses can be easily constructed if methods consistently use